nhrap-hazus/export/README.md

     - [x] Add Anaconda to my PATH environment variable
     - [x] Register Anaconda as my default Python

+## Documentation

+Please refer to the files "EQDataDictionary", "TSDataDictionary", "FLDataDictionary", and "HUDataDictionary" for detailed information about the fields, values and units found in exported Hazus results data.

 ## Contact

 Issues can be reported through the repository on Github (https://github.com/nhrap-hazus)